 Consecrated January 18, 2003 by The Most Rev. Dr. Mark Shirilau at Davenport, Iowa at the MCCQC for The Ecumenical Catholic Church.
 Bishop Shirilau traces his consecrations to Bishop Duarte Costa, a former Roman Catholic Bishop.

-Bishop LeBlanc was ordained a priest on July 27, 1991 for the Ecumenical Catholic Church.
+Bishop LeBlanc was ordained a priest on July 27, 1991 for the Ecumenical Catholic Church in Pocatello, ID.

 -M.A.
 Idaho State University (Sociology)